Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 	_Loading the jQuery JavaScript files directly from the local IIS server_

 1. Close the browser to return to Visual Studio.
 Open the **Site.Master** file again and locate the **ScriptManager**.
-Add the aatribute **EnableCdn** property with the value **True**.
+Add the atribute **EnableCdn** property with the value **True**.
 This will force jQuery to be loaded from the online URL, not from the local site's URL.

 1. Open **CustomerDetails.aspx** in Visual Studio.
 Press the F5 key to run the site.
 Once Internet Explorer opens, press the F12 key to open the developer tools.
 Select the **Script** tab, and then take a look at the drop-down list.
 Note the jQuery JavaScript files are no longer being loaded from the local site, but rather from the online jQuery CDN.